electronicvisions/pynn-brainscales/README.md

 # 1) Most of the following steps will be executed within a singularity container
 #    To keep the steps clutter-free, we start by defining an alias
 shopt -s expand_aliases
-alias c="singularity exec --app dls-core /containers/stable/latest"
+alias c="singularity exec --app dls /containers/stable/latest"

 # 2) Prepare a fresh workspace and change directory into it
 mkdir workspace && cd workspace